k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 For example, when a newly created plugin is applicable only for running Discovery on the CRM_DB, it should be added to the baseline as 'inactive'.
 In addition, a rule for the CRM_DB should be created, where this plugin should be set to 'active'.

-The steps to add a new plugin to the pipeline are:
+The steps for adding a new plugin to the pipeline are:

 1. Click **Override** of the Baseline rule.
 2. Click the ![](images/dots.png) icon to open the Plugins context menu and click **Add Plugin**.